doctrine/doctrine-website/source/blog/2024-10-14-doctrine-core-team-meetup-2024.md

 ## Support for PHP 8.4 and Property Hooks

-Doctrine support PHP 8.4 starting with ORM 2.20.0 and 3.3.0, DBAL 4 and 3.
+Doctrine supports PHP 8.4 starting with ORM 2.20.0 and 3.3.0, DBAL 4 and 3.

 There are caveats though.
 You cannot use property hooks in entities yet.
-This is because we need to rework internally how we read and write property values (ReflectionProperty::setValue vs setRawValue and ReflectionProperty::getValue and getRawValue).
+This is because we need to rework internally how we read and write property values (`ReflectionProperty::setValue()` vs `setRawValue()` and `ReflectionProperty::getValue()` and `getRawValue()`).
 For now, if you try to create a property hook on an entity, Doctrine will throw an exception.
 We plan to address this with an upcoming ORM 3.4 release, hopefully before PHP 8.4 is released itself, otherwise shortly after.

-For MongoDB ODM, PHP 8.4 support depends on a to be completed migration from proxy manager to symfony/var-exporter.
+For MongoDB ODM, PHP 8.4 support depends on a to-be-completed migration from ProxyManager to `symfony/var-exporter`.

 ## Lazy Objects and PHP 8.4 requirement in ORM 4